 He reasons that the representational content (or objective reality) of this idea is so great that it cannot have originated from inside his own (imperfect) mind, but must have been planted in him by an actual Perfect Being – God.
 Things outside him like the sky, the earth, the light and the heat and a thousand other things, all these things contained nothing that would surpass him.
 If they were unreal he might have concluded that he had acquired them from the void.
 However, this could not hold true of a Perfect Being.
 He could not have acquired it from nothingness.

-Therefore you shall devote yourselves to monotheism, the creational instinct placed into the people by God.
-There is no alternation of God’s creation; this is the right religion, but most people do not know.
-(30:30)
+30- Therefore you shall devote yourselves to the monotheism, to the true nature on which Allah has created human beings.
+There is no alteration of God’s creation: this is the right religion, but most people do not know.

 God who makes us thirsty has also created water to quench thirst.
 God who makes us hungry has also created the food we need.
 Getting thirsty and hungry are different from the existence of water and food in the outside world.
 We might feel the need for something that did not exist in the world, rather than water, viz. the molecules whose constituents are hydrogen and oxygen.
 But the fact is that our body is made to want what it is programmed in it.
 To be immortal is the thing we desire most, more than our need for water and a meal.
 Survival is more important than all desires and passions.
 God made us in such a way as to wish for an afterworld.
 This need we feel is an evidence of the Hereafter.

 Our creation includes in its scope all His evidence, of the evidence of religion and of the Hereafter.
-I would like to draw your attention to the expression in the above verse: “There is no alternation of God’s creation; this is the right religion.”
-This postulate is coeval with man’s creation.
+We would like to draw your attention to the expression in the above verse: “There is no alteration of God’s creation; this is the right religion.”
 The person who can decipher the meaning of these signs believes in God, His religion and the Hereafter.
 The last sentence of the verse, in which it is said that the majority of people do not know this, is very meaningful.
 As a matter of fact, many people fail to appreciate these signs innate in them, thereby denying themselves.